Diminishing Returns – The British Army and its Vehicles – The Fifties

 The British Army made extensive use of US Half Track vehicles during WWII and continued to do so in the immediate years after.

-A small number of Oxford Carriers were built but these would be replaced.
-The first FV410 Cambridge Carrier prototype was built in 1950, also using the same Rolls Royce B Series engine of many of the vehicles described above.
+A few Oxford Carriers were built, but these would be replaced.
+The first FV410 Cambridge Carrier prototype was built in 1950, also using the same Rolls-Royce B Series engine as many of the vehicles described above.

 The direct forerunner of the FV432 is the FV420 series of vehicles, developed in the late fifties.